APN-Pucky/hPMML/docsrc/internals.rst

 Visiting the XML
 ----------------
-*cPMML* defines one class for each PMML XML element.
+*hPMML* defines one class for each PMML XML element.
 Once the XML is read, it is visited recursively and, for each XML node encountered, the corresponding object instance is constructed.

 Most of the computation takes place in this phase as **the idea is to precompute as much as possible in order to speed up scoring**.

-In general, any object part of a cpmml::Model is meant to be immutable.
+In general, any object part of a hpmml::Model is meant to be immutable.
 With the exception of the following classes:

     - *Sample*
     - *Feature*